mikkokotila/npv/README.md

 ![npvpy](https://raw.githubusercontent.com/mikkokotila/npvpy/master/logo.png)

-# npvpy
+# npv
-Net Present Value Simulator for Python.
+Startup and Corporate Investment and Financial Planning Simulator for Python.

 ## 1. Overview

-npv.py provides a very high level simulation facility for getting the NPV (net presevent value) score for any business idea.
-By default, the simulation automatically generates an incomes statement based on set of input variables and volatility computations.
+**NPV** provides a very high level simulation facility for getting the NPV (net presevent value) score for any business idea.
+By default, the simulation automatically generates:

+- monthly and annual income statement
+- monthly and annual cashflow statement
+- monthly and annual growth statistics

+Simulation is absed on set of input variables and volatility computations that can be adjusted as needed for each project.

+Additionally, facility for performing a **Monte Carlo** simulation is provided, and a method for generating key financial metrics individually.

 ### 1.1.
 About NPV